 Is it illegal to use a megaphone in public and can you have a megaphone in your car?
-This guide aims to clarify the laws on public address systems and the use of voice amplifiers in the United Kingdom.
+This section aims to clarify the laws on public address systems and the use of voice amplifiers in the United Kingdom.

-MEGAPHONE LAW UK: Using a megaphone in a public place is not against the law per se (by or in itself).
+MEGAPHONE LAW UK: Using a loud hailer speaker in a public place is not against the law per se (by or in itself).

 But, depending where you are, and what you say, you could get into trouble with police and policing work.

 In some cases you could get cited for disorderly conduct or violating noise ordinances.
 It would depend on how loud your megaphone setup is.

 Using a megaphone in a vehicle could also cite driving without due care and attention.
 Some severe situations may also get classed as assault.

 Assault I hear you say!
-Yes, in fact some individuals got charged with assault for using a megaphone in public.
+Yes, in fact some individuals got charged with assault for using a PA system in a public place.
 Someone else's earbuds were the victim of the 'attack' but yes - it happened.

 There is no specific offence in using a public megaphone in a public place.
-But, using a megaphone on private land would require the permission of the landowner as a rule.
+But, using a loud hailer speaker on private land would require the permission of the landowner as a rule.